This web page focuses on the Israelite (Iron age) city in Tell Dan.

 The main gate was composed of three pairs of beams surrounding a paved road that enters the city.
 This design created four guard rooms which is typical of Iron age gates (for example, BethSaida/Zer).
 The total area of the four-chamber gate covers 500 square meters.
 There are two gates in this complex – an outer and an inner gate.

-An illustration of the Israelite (Iron age) city gate and walls - as viewed from the external (eastern) side - is illustrated on the right.
+An illustration of the Israelite (Iron age) city gate and walls – as viewed from the external (eastern) side – is illustrated here.

 The road entered from the paved area through the outer gate which was located on the far right side.
 The road then turned to the left and around the wall, then passed a wooden gate of the inner gate.
 It then followed the direction of the south walls, passing through two pairs of chambers on each side of the road, where guards were stationed.

 Both sides of the outer gate were reconstructed, as shown below.
 The threshold of the outer gate is composed of a large basalt stone.
 The walls are built of large basalt stones.
 The processional road winds its way to the left, passing through the inner gate.

 (c) Gate sitting place